 The Mobility Parking Scheme (MPS) provides parking concessions to people with mobility disability.

-If you're eligible, Roads and Maritime Services will issue you a licence-style card called an MPS permit, which will include your photo and other security features.
+If you're eligible, Transport for NSW (TfNSW) will issue you a licence-style card called an MPS permit, which will include your photo and other security features.

 There are 2 types of permit available: